 Bubbling over with excitement and gratitude, I polished off the best meal I had eaten in days, weeks, even months...each bite bringing back memories of when my Mom would fix this same meal for us...such a simple thing to make out of ground beef but hearty and comforting all the same!
 Thank you lovely waitress and cook in Cochrane, Ontario!!

-To make this, you will need: 2 lbs. of ground beef, garlic cloves, an egg, bread crumbs, salt, pepper, balsamic vinegar, an onion, fresh mushrooms, flour, butter, instant beef stock granules (I used "Knorr" brand), olive or grape seed oil and some red wine...and missing from the photo, milk!
+To make this, you will need: 2 lbs. of ground beef, garlic cloves, an egg, bread crumbs, salt, pepper, balsamic vinegar, an onion, fresh mushrooms, flour, butter, instant beef stock granules (I used "Knorr" brand) & water, olive or grape seed oil and some red wine...and missing from the photo, milk!

 First, slice up about a 1/4 of a large Spanish or sweet onion and about 12-14 mushrooms and mince 2 garlic cloves (divided)...set aside.